-Lipaglyn™ (Saroglitazar) is a dual peroxisome proliferator-activated receptor (PPAR) agonist indicated for the treatment of hypertriglyceridemia in Type II diabetics.
+Lipaglyn™ (saroglitazar) is a dual peroxisome proliferator-activated receptor (PPAR) agonist indicated for the treatment of hypertriglyceridaemia in Type 2 diabetes (T2D).

-The drug was discovered and developed by Zydus Cadila, a pharmaceutical company in India.
+The drug was discovered and developed by Zydus Lifesciences (formerly Zydus Cadila), an India-based pharmaceutical company.

-Zydus Cadila submitted a new drug application (NDA) for Lipaglyn’s approval to the Drug Controller General of India (DCGI) in 2012.
-It received marketing approval for Lipaglyn from the DCGI for treating diabetic dyslipidemia in Type II diabetics in June 2013.
+In 2012, Zydus submitted a new drug application (NDA) for Lipaglyn’s approval to the Drug Controller General of India (DCGI).
+The company received marketing approval for Lipaglyn from the DCGI for treating diabetic dyslipidaemia in T2D patients in June 2013.

-Hypertriglyceridemia, also known as diabetic dyslipidemia, is a condition whereby a person with diabetes has high blood lipid levels or triglycerides.
+Hypertriglyceridaemia, also known as diabetic dyslipidaemia, is a condition whereby a person with diabetes has high blood lipid levels or triglycerides.

 The elevated level of triglycerides is one of the major risk factors associated with cardiovascular diseases (CVD).

 Lipaglyn was discovered and developed by Zydus Lifesciences, a pharmaceutical company based in India.

 India is estimated to have approximately 77 million people with diabetes, with majority of them suffering from diabetic dyslipidaemia.
 An estimated 85% of people with diabetes worldwide suffer from diabetic dyslipidaemia.

 Studies have shown that around 30% of deaths in the world are caused by CVD and diabetes is one of the major causes associated with CVD.